edelgadoh/springboot-spock/README.md

 # springboot-spock

-Sample project to help configure spring-boot with spock framework in Java 16.
+Sample project to help configure spring-boot with the amazing *spock framework* that makes so easy and intuitive how to write tests.
+In this simple POC I used Java 16.

 To build and execute Unit Tests:
 ```